linkerd/linkerd/linkerd/docs/namer.md

 setHost | `false` | If `true`, HTTP requests resolved by Consul will have their Host header overwritten to `${serviceName}.service.${datacenter}.${domain}`. `$domain` is fetched from Consul. consistencyMode | `default` | Select between [Consul API consistency modes](https://www.consul.io/docs/agent/http.html) such as `default`, `stale` and `consistent`. failFast | `false` | If `false`, disable fail fast and failure accrual for Consul client.
-Keep it `false` when using a local agent but change it to `true` when talking directly to an HA Consul API.
+Keep it `false` when using a local agent but change it to `true` when talking directly to an HA Consul API. ignoreServiceAddress | `false` | If `false` use the service address if defined and default to the node address.
+If `true` always use the node address.

 ### Consul Path Parameters